 Aspect Template Families

 This page is a quick map of those families.
-Use it to find the closest starting point for an integration, then run forge aspect templates <id> for the full prompt list and forge aspect preview --template <id> --preset <id> to see it in action.
+Use it to find the closest starting point for an integration, then run forge aspect templates --id <id> for the full prompt list and forge aspect preview --template <id> --preset <id> to see it in action.

 How Templates Are Organized